Outfit details: Top | Skirt (old)

 Do Strapless Bras Work?

 Let me start this by stating that I am a G/H cup.
 My bust isn’t teetering on side of large, it is certifiably large.
 I love when I read reviews of strapless bras for big breasts and the reviewer is like a D cup.
-While there is nothing wrong with that at all, a D for me is probably one breast (not literally but you get the point).
+While there is nothing wrong with that at all, a D for me is probably half of one breast (not literally but you get the point).
 Naturally, as your cup size increases, support becomes exponentially more important.
 So something that can work for someone of a smaller cup size will not necessarily translate for me.
 I digress.
 To answer the question, YES!
 Strapless bras do work even for women with busts that are on the higher end of the spectrum.
 There’s hope ladies and I’m about to spill the tea.

 Favorite Strapless Bras